BP p.l.c.

 20 Jul 2022

-Their ask — BP requests flexibility in testing frequency, narrower system boundaries around co-processing units rather than entire refineries, and a 3% deviation threshold instead of 1% for verification testing.
+Message — BP requests flexibility in testing frequency, narrower system boundaries around co-processing units rather than entire refineries, and a 3% deviation threshold instead of 1% for verification testing.
 They argue current requirements don't account for technical limitations and would discourage investment in renewable fuels.1234

-How it helps them — This would reduce compliance complexity and costs for their refinery operations.56
+Why — This would reduce compliance complexity and costs for their refinery operations.56

-Who loses — Environmental groups lose stricter verification standards that ensure accurate renewable fuel claims.
+Impact — Environmental groups lose stricter verification standards that ensure accurate renewable fuel claims.

 17 Jun 2022